longwatermelon/grass/README.md

 On linux, go to /usr/share/grass/res/plugins

-Create a new file and follow the structure of the other config files
+Create a new file and follow the structure of the other config files in res/plugins

 # Building
 ```